svitaluc/graphbench/results/README.md

 ### Import

-The performance of an import operation is crucial for us.
-Therefore, when switching to another graph database we would like to achieve the same or even better import times, for sure not falling below our current import time.
-Unfortunately, that’s not the case of the JanusGraph.
 The chart below shows the import time in milliseconds (y-axis) based on the number of nodes in the graph (x-axis).
 The second chart represents a detail of the first chart with a focus on smaller graphs for which the results are not visible in the first chart.
 The detailed numbers